Person with a candle for a head that is melting.

 “No, I didn’t get every paper graded last night.”

 And I can hear you, as I write this, screaming, “I’ll be written up!” or “I’ll get a poor evaluation!” or “I’ll lose my job!”
 This is most likely not true; teachers have contracts with rights and responsibilities that are clearly outlined.
-Human Candles don’t use those contracts to set boundaries because deep down we fear Dear Leader won’t think we’re pretty and bright anymore.
-And you’re right, they won’t.

-So what’s the upside to giving up your “calling” as a Human Candle but staying on as a Teacher?
-You’re free.
-Free to use your personal days, free to work contracted hours, free to save a majority of the love in your heart for your family, partners, pets or house plants.
 You can have the time and energy to exercise, take up a hobby, adopt a dog, learn to square dance, and do all the things that Non-Candle Humans get to do.
 You are no longer a prisoner of Dear Leader’s toxic desire to use you to prop up a broken system until you are destroyed by the sheer weight of the task.

-If we all did this tomorrow, and we all drew a line in the sand, they would fix the system because it won’t work without us.
+If we all did this tomorrow, and we all drew a line in the sand, they would fix the system.
+Because it won’t work without us.

 So carry on, but refuse to burn down.
+Refuse to keep teaching unsustainably until you burn out.

 Teaching with Toxic Positivity